kaiyoo/Rocket-Launch-Simulation-Benchmark/README.md

-# Measuring Progress Toward AGI - Cognitive Abilities
+# Rocket Launch Simulation Benchmark

 This project is a benchmark designed to evaluate the cognitive abilities of large language models (LLMs) in the **Executive Functions Track** of the Kaggle competition *Measuring Progress Toward AGI - Cognitive Abilities*, hosted by Google DeepMind.